NithinKuruba/tech-docs/AWS/aws-solutions-architect.md

 - Life cycle policies ensure data moves to different storage types and deleted when not needed

+- Range GETs allow to download portions of objects in case of poor network connection

 - All data to and from S3 is encrypted through SSL

 - S3 using AWS KMS can encrypt objects at rest, however even client can encrypt at client side and send to S3 as an alternative